downson-lang/downson/SPECIFICATION.md

 <details>
 <summary>Annotation</summary>

-*Binding directions* is arguably the most complex feature of downson.
+*Binding direction* is arguably the most complex feature of downson.
 We could go with binding to the right only, as it covers most of the cases.
 However, we did not want downson to get in the way and restrain the grammar constructs that can be used.
 Thus, binding to the left is possible.

 </details>